fullstorydev/fullstory-babel-plugin-react-native/README.md

 This plugin should only be used in conjunction with `@fullstory/react-native`.

 This plug-in is intended to be used in conjunction with [FullStory for Mobile Apps](https://www.fullstory.com/mobile-apps/).
 For more information, please see [this](https://help.fullstory.com/hc/en-us/articles/360052419133) getting started guide.
+Email mobile-support@fullstory.com for additional help.

 ## Install the React Native babel plugin